History of Chechnya: Koban culture

 The Koban culture (the Iron Age) was the most advanced culture in Chechnya before recorded history, and also the most well-known.

 It first appeared between 1100 and 1000 BCE.
 The most well-studied site was on the outskirts of Serzhen-Yurt, which was a major center from around the eleventh to the seventh centuries BCE.

 The remains include dwellings, cobble bridges, altars, iron objects, bones, and clay and stone objects.
 There were sickles and stone grain grinders.
 Grains that were grown included wheat, rye and barley.
 Cattle, sheep, goats, donkeys, pigs and horses were kept.
 There were shops, where artisans worked on and sold pottery, stone-casting, bone-carving, and stone-carving.
 There is evidence of an advanced stage of metallurgy.
 There was differentiation of professionals organized within clans.
 Jaimoukha argues that while all these cultures probably were made by people included among the genetic ancestors of the Chechens, it was either the Koban or Kharachoi culture that was the first culture made by the cultural and linguistic ancestors of the Chechens (meaning the Chechens first arrived in their homeland 3000–4000 years ago).
 However, the majority of historians disagree, holding the Chechens to have lived in their present-day lands for over 10000 years.

 Theories on origins

 Migration from the Fertile Crescent c.
 10000–8000 BCE

 Johanna Nichols holds that the Nakh were descended from extremely ancient migrations from the Fertile Crescent to the Caucasus, perhaps due to population or political pressures back in the Fertile Crescent.
-Others who believe the so-called "Urartian version", such as George Anchabadze and Amjad Jaimoukha, still hold that those original migrants contributed to both the genetic and cultural traits of the modern Ingush and Chechens, but that the primary ancestors were Nakh-speaking migrants from what became Northeastern Urartu.